+Limitations and future directions

 This study is not without limitations.
+First, studies were selected in the present study because they were openly available and represented different subfields within CSD.
+Therefore, selection bias is likely present, and these studies are certainly not representative of every research design or data parameter that a researcher may encounter.
+It is imperative that the user evaluate the utility of synthetic data in the context of their own goals (e.g., educational, workflow transparency, or meta-analysis/hypothesis generation purposes) before publicly sharing the dataset.

-We used predetermined thresholds (e.g., ‘significant’ p-values and effect size categories) to evaluate whether synthetic data maintained the relationships observed in the original study.
-When the original analyses had p-values near the threshold for significance (e.g., .01 < p < .05) or effect sizes near the boundary of a category, lower agreement was more likely.
-This likely reflects the distribution of synthetic data across both sides of these thresholds rather than actual poor agreement (Figures 3 & 4).
-Additionally, it’s important to recognize that synthetic data is inherently a proxy and cannot entirely preserve all statistical properties of the original dataset.
-Therefore, researchers should provide de-identified (or identifiable when ethical approval is obtained) data whenever possible, as well as evaluate the utility of the synthetic dataset in the context of their own study.
-Finally, open data alone does not ensure computational reproducibility.
-Instead, both open data and accompanied code or syntax is required to reproduce analyses.
-In fact, recent research showed that a high percentage of findings from registered reports that provided open data were unable to be reproduced (Obels et al., 2020).
+Second, it is important to recognize that synthetic data are inherently a proxy and cannot entirely preserve all statistical properties of the original dataset.
+Whenever ethically permissible, researchers should prioritize sharing de-identified or identifiable data.
+Moreover, open data alone does not ensure computational reproducibility.
+Instead, open data must be accompanied by reproducible code and analysis scripts.
+In fact, recent research showed that a high percentage of findings from registered reports that provided open data alone were unable to be reproduced (Obels et al., 2020).
 Reproducible workflows in languages like R have been proposed and warrant consideration (Peikert et al., 2021).